JazzyWagdaddy/HybridCloudBootCamp/1 - Hybrid Cloud - Identity - Lab 1 - AD Connect.md

 4. On the **Connect to AD DS screen**, enter the Active Directory Domain Services domain administrator credentials.
 This would be the account you created in the template.
 Click **Next** and confirm the credential are validated.
     * If you get an error about the current security context is not associated with an Active Directory domain or forest, you more than likely didn’t logon with a domain account but rather a local account.
 You can verify this by opening a command prompt and entering **whoami**.
 Logout and login with a domain account and then restart at step 1 in this section.
 5. On the **Azure AD sign-in configuration** screen, select the checkbox for **Continue without any verified domains** and click **Next**.
-    * Since this is a temporary lab environment we are not going use a validated custom domain.
+    * Since this is a temporary lab environment, we are not going use a validated custom domain.
 6. On the **Ready to Configure** screen click **Install**.
 7. It may take 5-10 minutes for Azure AD Connect to complete installation.
 Read the **Configuration Complete** screen and then click **Exit**.
 8. Minimize your RDP window.